marcusyoung/nc-news/README.md

 ## Features

-Currently the application does not include functionality for user login.
+Currently, the application does not include functionality for user login.
 The logged-in user is hardcoded as tickle122.

 ### Header